DearCM1/South-Island-Recipes/Recipes/one_pan_puttanesca.md

 1. Add salt, diced chilli, tinned tomatoes, and vegetable stock into a pot on medium heat and bring to the boil.

 2. Once bubbling, add the pasta to the pot, ensuring the pasta is submerged.
-Cook the pasta for 15 minutes from boiling, stiring regularly, until the pasta is al dente and the sauce has thickened / reduced.
+Cook the pasta for the time instructed on the pack, stiring regularly, until the pasta is al dente and the sauce has thickened / reduced.

 3. Add the garlic 1 minute before taking off the heat (after 14 minutes of boiling the pasta).